maroba/manati/README.md

 The full documentation can be found [here](https://manati.readthedocs.io/en/latest/).

 ## Requirements

 All Python requirements are installed automatically.
 However, **you need to have `git` installed**.

-## Contributing

-Suggestions for improvement or correction are always welcome, just submit an issue.
-If you want to contribute writing code or documentation, please work on the `dev` branch and send a pull request.

 #### Credits